 1. La Mer Crème de la Mer ($360) → Nivea Creme ($8)

-Save: $352.
-This is one of the oldest and most-cited skincare dupes in the industry -- and it's real.
-Both creams use a similar emollient system of mineral oil, petrolatum, and lanolin alcohol to create a rich occlusive barrier.
-La Mer adds "Miracle Broth" (a fermented seaweed extract) and premium fragrances; Nivea delivers the core occlusive effect without either.
-Blind-test reviews consistently rate the skin-feel as nearly indistinguishable.
-If you love rich creams, Nivea is genuinely the value winner.
+Lower-price alternative.
+This is one of the oldest and most-cited skincare comparisons in the industry.
+Both creams use a rich emollient system with occlusive ingredients that create a protective-feeling barrier.
+La Mer adds "Miracle Broth" (a fermented seaweed extract), fragrance, and a more premium sensorial experience; Nivea delivers the basic rich-cream occlusive feel without those extras.
+If you love rich creams, Nivea is the value-first comparison.

 See Nivea Creme on Amazon